by John Ellis

 Problems arise, however, when Christians view the church as merely a part of their life.
 Pastors are guilty of this, too.
 Often, pastors view the church they’re at as a stepping stone to a larger and “better” church.
 According to research compiled by Thom Ranier, pastors stay on average at a church for only four years.
 That seems like an astonishingly short amount of time, and speaks to how the consumer culture has pervaded American evangelicalism – you know, the thought that eschews surrendering our rights in order to serve and love others in favor of a self-centered view of church that asks “what do I get out of the exchange?”

-Going back to the analogy of a church being a family, and I don’t even like using the term “analogy,” it undermines the reality that churches are a family. … You know what, scratch that, … going back to the fact that churches are a family, the norm for pastors and the membership as a whole should be that you don’t leave your church.
-Obviously, there are things outside of the norm – for example, a group goes to an unchurched area to plant a church, a family leaves to be missionaries, or, in some cases, work moves people away.
+Going back to the reality that the church is a family, the norm for pastors and the membership as a whole should be that you don’t leave your church.
+Obviously, there are things outside of the norm – for example, your church apostatizes and begins teaching aberrant theology.
+Less extreme, it could be that a group goes to an unchurched area to plant a church, a family leaves to be missionaries, or, in some cases, work moves people away.
 And “don’t leave your church” applies to pastors when they retire.
 After all, pastors are part of the church family, too.

 A pastor who truly loves God, truly loves the flock that he has been privileged to serve over the years, and truly desires to continue to grow in grace and the knowledge of Jesus Christ is a man who will joyfully submit to the church leadership upon his retirement.
 He will joyfully continue to join hands in service with his church family for the glory of God and the mutual sanctification of the Body.
 A man characterized by the qualifications listed in 1 Timothy 3 will not seek to undermine the authority of ministry of the new pastor.